-Israel is in the news again today, after a Hamas rocket destroyed a home, injuring seven, in a neighborhood north of Tel Aviv, and Hamas once again received its answer in Israeli airstrikes.
-But going back to the roots of the seventy-year-old conflict, there are some key facts many may not be aware of.
+On Israel’s 73rd birthday, the tiny nation is all over the news as vicious violence erupts–again.
+And–again–much of what we’re reading in major media is founded in lies.
+Going back to the roots of the >seventy-year-old conflict, there are some key facts many may not be aware of.
 And numerous lies and distortions are getting passed off as truth.

 Starting with this week’s armed conflict, here’s some on-the-ground reality:

 “This has nothing to do with Sheikh Jarrah: It’s about Hamas seeing a chance to seize the narrative and increase its own influence and control over Palestinians in Jerusalem,” by Bassem Eid, Times of Israel, May 12, 2021:

 …As a Palestinian living in Jerusalem, I am frustrated and angry — and I can only blame Hamas.
 The fanatics who rule over Gaza with an iron first cannot resist the opportunity to stir up anti-Jewish violence for their own political gain.
 If innocent Jews and Muslims die in the process, all the better for them.The pretext for the latest missile barrage and social media incitement is Sheikh Jarrah, where a long-running legal dispute was scheduled for a court hearing.
 This had been a private matter between Jews who have an old property deed from the 1800s and the residents of four homes who have lived there for decades and do not want to pay rent.
 It is the kind of situation that should be handled by a local municipal court.
 This could happen in any other country and there would be no public interest.
 But this is Jerusalem, so you have to view everything in the context of the political situation.
 You also have to ask yourself: who stands to gain from political violence right now?